-- It is important to get help as soon as possible if your marriage is lacking in sexual arousal, desire, and especially if the sex is non-existent.
+- It is important to get help as soon as possible if your marriage is lacking in sexual arousal or desire, especially if the sex is non-existent.

 - Getting back into the groove can be awkward at first, but it’s important to take your time and to respect boundaries.
-Practicing “mindfulness” or “sensate focus” is key to initiate intimacy and for successful completion of couples therapy.
+Practicing “mindfulness” or “Sensate Focus” is key to initiating intimacy, and for successful completion of couples therapy.

 How can porn addiction be identified?

-- The first step to recovery is admitting there’s a problem or out of control obsession.
+- The first step to recovery is admitting there’s a problem, or an out-of-control obsession.

 - Porn addiction is not an official diagnosis recognized by the American Psychiatric Association.

 - Individuals addicted to pornography might be experiencing a behavioral addiction that relates to compulsion.

 - Depending on how porn is affecting an individual’s life, a sex therapist might consider individual, group or family counseling.
 This also includes relationship therapy with the partner or spouse.

 - Signs that a loved one is having problems with porn include: watching it at work or other inappropriate places, trying to cut back without success, and letting habits disrupt intimate relationships or sexual encounters in real life.